SiliconLabs/wiseconnect/examples/snippets/ble/ble_accept_list/readme.md

   ![ble_acceptlist_advertiser](resources/readme/bleacceptlistadvertiser.png)

-   > **Note:** Refer the [Creating New Advertisement Sets](https://docs.silabs.com/bluetooth/5.0/miscellaneous/mobile/efr-connect-mobile-app) for configuring the EFR connect mobile APP as advertiser.
+   > **Note:** Refer the [Creating New Advertisement Sets](https://docs.silabs.com/bluetooth/5.0/miscellaneous/mobile/efr-connect-mobile-app) for configuring the Simplicity Connect mobile App(formerly EFR Connect App) as advertiser.

 2. After the program gets executed, it adds the configured remote device addresses to the acceptlist, and Silicon Labs device tries to connect only with the acceptlisted remote device specified in **RSI_BLE_DEV_ADDR or RSI_REMOTE_DEVICE_NAME** macro and ble_acceptlist_addr1 array.